 Credit Risk - Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized rating agency.
-The tables below show actual ratings as of September 30, 2022 and 2021, for each investment type.
-Money market funds listed are SEC-regulated 2a.7 funds.
+The tables below show actual ratings as of September 30, 2023 and 2022, for each investment type.
+Money market funds listed are 2a.7 funds regulated by the Securities and Exchange Commission (SEC).